y330/FragmentQR/index.md

 #### **Why are Text Fragments Useful?**

 Text Fragments have many uses.
 For example, when a user navigates a to a link on a search results page(SRP), relevant text can be emphasized to the user in a text Fragment.
-Also, text Fragments can be used to share text with friends.

 #### **What browsers support Text Fragments?**